This tour explores how the Uni taps the energy of the earth and sun, reduces waste, and creates green infrastructure.

 - Reflection pond – uses harvested recirculated rainwater (interestingly was filled in with mulch during the drought!)

 - Wilson Hall's 300 Solar Panels provide all the electricity the building needs

 - Frameless, glass-on-glass panels were selected for Wilson Hall complying with the University's strict heritage guidelines that required the panels rise no more than 150mm above the roofline

 - Twelve 4kw banks of panels and two inverters run in diverse sequences according to demand and to prevent early wear

 - South Lawn is said to be the largest green roof in the Southern Hemisphere!

-- It covers a carpark built in 1972 which was featured in the film Mad Max and more recently Master Chef!
+- It covers a carpark built in 1972 which was featured in the film Mad Max, the TV show Master Chef and more recently as a fashion runway for MYER!

 - Check out the roman numerals on the tower clock face – can you notice anything odd?

 - Looking towards Grattan Street you can see one of our other major solar installations on the iconic Alan Gilbert building

 - It was set up by the University’s first Professor of Natural Sciences, Frederick McCoy